Cuba: Foreign relations

+Cuba is a founding member of the United Nations, G77, Non-Aligned Movement, Organisation of African, Caribbean and Pacific States, ALBA, and Organization of American States.

 Cuba has conducted a foreign policy that is uncharacteristic of such a minor, developing country.
 Under Castro, Cuba was heavily involved in wars in Africa, Central America and Asia.
-Cuba supported Algeria in 1961–1965, and sent tens of thousands of troops to Angola during the Angolan Civil War.
+Cuba supported Algeria in 1961–1965 and sent tens of thousands of troops to Angola during the Angolan Civil War.
 Other countries that featured Cuban involvement include Ethiopia, Guinea, Guinea-Bissau, Mozambique, and Yemen.
 Lesser known actions include the 1959 missions to the Dominican Republic.
 The expedition failed, but a prominent monument to its members was erected in their memory in Santo Domingo by the Dominican government, and they feature prominently at the country's Memorial Museum of the Resistance.

 In 2008, the European Union (EU) and Cuba agreed to resume full relations and cooperation activities.
 Cuba is a founding member of the Bolivarian Alliance for the Americas.
 At the end of 2012, tens of thousands of Cuban medical personnel worked abroad, with as many as 30,000 doctors in Venezuela alone via the two countries' oil-for-doctors programme.

 In 1996, the United States, then under President Bill Clinton, brought in the Cuban Liberty and Democratic Solidarity Act, better known as the Helms–Burton Act.
 In 2009, United States President Barack Obama stated on 17 April, in Trinidad and Tobago that "the United States seeks a new beginning with Cuba", and reversed the Bush Administration's prohibition on travel and remittances by Cuban-Americans from the United States to Cuba.
 Five years later, an agreement between the United States and Cuba, popularly called the "Cuban thaw", brokered in part by Canada and Pope Francis, began the process of restoring international relations between the two countries.
 They agreed to release political prisoners and the United States began the process of creating an embassy in Havana.
 This was realized on 30 June 2015, when Cuba and the U.S. reached a deal to reopen embassies in their respective capitals on 20 July 2015 and reestablish diplomatic relations.
 Earlier in the same year, the White House announced that President Obama would remove Cuba from the American government's list of nations that sponsor terrorism, which Cuba reportedly welcomed as "fair".
 On 17 September 2017, the United States considered closing its Cuban embassy following mysterious medical symptoms experienced by its staff.
+In the wake of the Russian invasion of Ukraine and the ongoing international isolation of Russia, Cuba emerged as one of the few countries that maintained friendly relations with the Russian Federation.
+Cuban leader Miguel Diaz-Canel visited Vladimir Putin in Moscow in November 2022, where the two leaders opened a monument of Fidel Castro, as well as speaking out against U.S. sanctions against Russia and Cuba.